omgmog/talk-cardboctober/talk.md

 ![inline fill](images/giphy-09.gif)![inline fill](images/giphy-10.gif)
 ![inline fill](images/giphy-11.gif)![inline fill](images/giphy-13.gif)

 ^ Including a pairs game, a beat sequencer, and a vr cinema.
-I'll touch on some of these more a bit more later
+I'll talk about some of these more a bit more later

 ---
 ## And so did